Theodorus Gaza: Works

 He also turned into Greek Cicero's De senectute and Somnium Scipionis with much success, in the opinion of Erasmus; with more elegance than exactitude, according to the colder judgment of modern scholars.
 He was the author also of two small treatises entitled De mensibus and De origine Turcarum.

-The flowering plant Gazania, of southern Africa, is named after him.
+The flowering plant genus Gazania, of southern Africa, is named after him.